cs-fullstack-2020-spring/200319-react-conditional-rendering-cw-bdavis171/README.md

 # 20-03-19 React Conditional Rendering CW
+### VERY well done!
+Cool styling and good thinking to combine the event handler for the component render toggle.
+Good use of Fragment in place of div (this will become crucial as our apps get more complicated)
+### Score : 5/5
 #### Set Up
 - Create a react app called buy-sell-app
 - Create a class based component called `AppContainer` that displays an h1 tag with the text `Buy Sell App`